seifer8ff/sim-world/README.md

   This will install the local shader code into the project properly.

-- To build the assets, run:
+- To build the assets, ensure you're using node v18.20.7 (can be managed easily using NVM) and then run:

   ```powershell
   npm run build:assets